dmulyalin/ttp/README.md

 ## Why?

-To save ones time on transforming raw text into structured data.
+To save ones time on transforming raw text into structured data and beyond.

 ## How?